 The past three years I’ve partied at the Montreal Jazz Festival but last year was the first time I experienced the Drum Circle which is run by Tam Tams Montreal.

-If you want to lounge around for the afternoon, buy some cheap reggae inspired trinkets and dance to the rhymn you should not miss this event.
+If you want to lounge around for the afternoon, buy some cheap reggae inspired trinkets and dance to the rhythm you should not miss this event.

 2) Take the Train from Bangkok to Cambodia with the locals